 These healthy grilled fish tacos are topped with a sweet and slightly spicy jalapeño kiwi salsa.
 The perfect light summery dinner recipe!

 So here’s the deal: rub your whitefish with a super simple cumin/coriander rub, then grill it up.
-Because whitefish is so delicate, I placed a sheet of aluminum foil on the grill and sprayed with some spray oil.
+Because whitefish is so delicate, I placed a sheet of aluminum foil on the grill and sprayed it with some spray oil.
 I didn’t have to worry about it falling through the grate and it didn’t even need to be flipped. <–so simple.

 While the fish is cooking, cut up a simple cabbage slaw and the jalapeño kiwi salsa.